By: Muhammad AbuDeif

 Abu Deif contacted smugglers, mechanics, car traders, police officers, and customs officials, documenting the journey of smuggled vehicles at each point.
 As one smuggler told him, “We can get you any car you want.”

-Once a car is brought into Egypt fro Libya, smugglers take it to garages where the vehicle identification number (VIN) is replaced with one taken from a vehicle destroyed in an accident.
-Hani Mahmoud, former Egyptian Minister of Local Development, attributed the spread of chop shops performing this work to equal parts failure and corruption of local authorities.
+Once a car is brought into Egypt from Libya, smugglers take it to garages where the vehicle identification number (VIN) is replaced with one taken from a vehicle destroyed in an accident.
+Hani Mahmoud, former Egyptian Minister of Local Development, attributed the spread of chop shops performing this work to failure and corruption of local authorities.